-If you can’t pay money you owe, creditors may take steps to garnish your wages and withdraw money directly from your paycheck.
-In most situations, both federal and Ohio state law limit garnishment to 25% of your wages, and most creditors must file a collections lawsuit in court and receive a money judgment first.
+If you can’t pay the money you owe, creditors may take steps to garnish your wages and withdraw money directly from your paycheck.
+In most situations, both federal and Ohio state laws limit garnishment to 25% of your wages, and most creditors must file a collections lawsuit in court and receive a monetary judgment first.
 But once the courts give them this judgment, creditors can keep collecting money from every paycheck until the debt is paid.

 Having your wages garnished is embarrassing, leaves you even shorter of money, and has other negative effects.
 It creates a lot of paperwork for your employer, who now knows about your financial difficulties, and it can even cost you your job.
 Your employer cannot fire you solely because of wage garnishments by a single creditor in a 12-month period or because of a child-support garnishment, but you can be let go if you have multiple garnishments.